 However, The Elections (Proportional Representation) Ten Minute Rule Bill is not likely to progress, due to Keir Starmer’s government refusing to give it parliamentary time for further debate.

-Keir Starmer’s continued inaction over our failing voting system has again let the UK electorate, and under 18s, down, u-turning on his previous pledge for electoral reform announced during the 2020 Labour leadership campaign.
+Keir Starmer’s continued inaction over our failing voting system has again let the UK electorate down, u-turning on his previous pledge for electoral reform announced during the 2020 Labour leadership campaign.

 This year’s general election was one of the most unrepresentative in UK history: with only 34% of the vote share, Labour gained a landslide victory.
 Under this system, political diversity is suppressed.
 Keir Starmer’s refusal to commit to real electoral reform demonstrates a broken voting system which pressures tactical voting and does not reflect the voice of the public.